 B. How do we collect fees?

 Fees are typically deducted directly from your account on a quarterly basis.
 Most clients will be charged in advance at the beginning of every quarter, but this is negotiable with your Advisor.

-What if I don't want fees deducted from my You may pay for your fees by personal check or credit card.
+What if I don't want fees deducted from my account?

+You may pay for your fees by personal check, credit/debit card or automated clearing house (ACH).
 Fees are invoiced through a third party provider and due upon receipt.
-Since payment is conducted through a third-party, FCA does not have access to or maintain client payment information, including credit cards.
+Since payment is conducted through a third-party, Fortis does not have access to or maintain client payment information, including credit cards.

-C. What are other You should be aware that there are costs beyond the advisory fees you pay to fees that I pay?
-FCA.
-It is important to be aware that in some instances costs beyond the advisory fees you pay may benefit FCA and certain related persons directly or indirectly and FCA and its related persons receive certain benefits which creates a material conflict of interest.
+C. What are other fees that I pay?

+You should be aware that there are costs beyond the advisory fees you pay to Fortis.
+It is important to be aware that in some instances costs beyond the advisory fees you pay may benefit Fortis and certain related persons directly or indirectly and Fortis and its related persons receive certain benefits which creates a material conflict of interest.
 See Item 5C4, 11, and 14 for more information.

+a.
+Broker-dealer commissions and Custodian Fees

+Unless you are receiving our services through a wrap fee program as described in Item 4D, above, you typically pay all brokerage commissions and custodian fees.
+Please review Item 12 for more information on our Brokerage Practices.
+Depending on the anticipated volume of trading in your account, you will pay a transaction-based or asset-based fee related to your accounts.
+With transaction-based pricing, if applicable, you will be charged a transaction fee per transaction.
+For asset-based pricing, the fee is based on the assets in your account(s).
+This fee is typically computed by the custodian on a monthly or quarterly basis and decided from your account(s).

-Broker-dealer You typically pay all brokerage commissions and custodian fees.
-Please review commissions and Item 12 for more information on our Brokerage Practices.
-Custodian Fees Custodians may impose additional fees including without limitation: periodic distribution fees, electronic fund and wire transfer fees, certificate delivery fees, reorganization fees, and fees for paper statements.
+Custodians impose additional fees including without limitation: periodic distribution fees, electronic fund and wire transfer fees, certificate delivery fees, reorganization fees, and fees for paper statements.

 Clients should refer to the custodian fee schedule provided at account opening for a description of custodial fees that may apply to their account.
 These fees are subject to change at any time at the discretion of the corresponding Broker or Custodian.
 Please refer to the "Brokerage Practices" section (Item 12) of this Form ADV 2A for additional information.

-2. Investment Product Fees
+b.
+Investment Product Fees